The Affordable Care Act

+On March 23, 2010, Congress approved and President Obama signed into law historic health care reform legislation: the Affordable Care Act.
 The law lowers costs, strengthens care, and – once fully implemented – will guarantee all Americans access to quality, affordable coverage while creating nearly 6 million new jobs in the health care sector.
-It is already saving seniors hundreds of dollars in prescription drug costs while offering free preventive services such as cancer screenings and routine vaccinations.

-Children can no longer be denied coverage because of a pre-existing condition – a protection that will be extended to all Americans in 2014.
-More than 3 million young people have been able to obtain insurance through their parents’ plan.
-And hundreds of thousands of small businesses have used tax credits provided under the law to offer coverage for 2 million workers.
+Under the law, no one can be denied coverage because of a pre-existing condition.
+More than 15 million Americans now have heatlh insurance, while more than 3 million young people have obtained insurance through their parents’ plans.
+Hundreds of thousands of small businesses have used tax credits provided under the law to offer coverage for 2 million workers.
+And the law is saving seniors hundreds of dollars in prescription drug costs while offering free preventive services such as cancer screenings and routine vaccinations.

-The Latest on the Affordable Care Act
+The Latest on the Law

 Watch Congressman Yarmuth's Floor Speeches on Health Care Reform